WMLB: History

 In June 2006, JW Broadcasting, owners of station WMLB on 1160 AM, purchased WWAA, and transferred the WMLB call sign and its eclectic format to 1690 kHz.
 The new format included classical and folk music, jazz, show tunes, comedy bits, classic country music and some rock and roll.
 Several original programs included "Reflections on Flash Fiction", hosted by Professors Marshall Duke and Walter Reed of Emory University, and Sidewalk Radio, hosted by local entrepreneur and real estate agent Gene Kansas.
 One Air America program, The Al Franken Show, remained until Franken's last show in February 2007.
-(The original WMLB on 1160 AM became talk radio WCFO, "News Talk 1160", which was bought by a Catholic radio organization in 2018.)
+(The previous WMLB on 1160 AM became talk radio WCFO, "News Talk 1160", which was bought by a Catholic radio organization in 2018.)

 In early February 2013, WMLB moved its transmitter location a few hundred feet away across Cheshire Bridge in Atlanta.
 This transmitter is co-located with WNIV and WAFS, with all three stations sharing the same single vertical broadcast antenna tower.
 The single broadcasting antenna tower, which WMLB used exclusively from 2006 until 2013, was dismantled.

-WMLB went silent in the early morning of May 14, 2018 (sometime between 12:10 a.m. and 1:10 a.m.
+WMLB went silent in the early morning of May 14, 2018, (sometime between 12:10 a.m. and 1:10 a.m.
 EDT), after the studio lease ended.
 However, JW Broadcasting continued to own the broadcast tower, and the online streaming continued to play music, hourly updates from CBS Radio News and station identifications until May 15.

 By mid-2020, WMLB resumed broadcasting, playing oldies music and old interviews.
 On March 1, 2021, the station changed formats from oldies to conservative talk, branded as "Freedom 1690".